Table of Contents

 We had one scenario where a customer could not see the keytop lettering because the keys were silver and the font was thin and white.
 He needed more contrast.
 Ever since then I strongly recommend darker colored keyboards and white lettering.

-15" screens and larger can typically accomodate a numeric keypad on the right side of the keyboard because the overall width of the laptop is wider.
+15" screens and larger can typically accomodate a numeric keypad on the right side of the keyboard because the overall width of the laptop is wide enough.
 This can make number entry much easier.

 Touchpads are hated by most people.
-Because of that wireless mice are often used like a desktop.
-However, if you take the time, modern laptop come with nice touchpads to the point of being tolerable.
+Because of that a wireless mouse is often used like a desktop mouse.
+However, if you take the time, a modern laptop typically comes with nice touchpad to the point of being tolerable.
 Two finger scroll, press and hold, and "tap to click" make touchpads more usable.

 Backlit keyboards simply light up the keyboard for low light use.
 Nothing more complex than that.